GhastlyBlog/Ghastly/README.md

 ## Installation

 Clone the repository, run `composer install` and edit `config.php`.
 That's it.
 If you're installing in a sub directory, add `RewriteBase /path/to/dir` to `.htaccess`.
+Ghastly requires PHP 5.4+.

 ## Posting